Faculty member fatally shot in University of North Carolina building

 “We are looking for a firearm.
 It is too early to determine if the firearm was legally obtained,” he said.

+“We had to ensure that the entire campus was safe,” James said.

+The building where gunfire broke out is a stone’s throw from the school’s iconic Bell Tower and just doors down from the store that sells students books and other merchandise.

-Classes had started at the Chapel Hill campus a week ago.
+Classes started at UNC, the nation’s first public university, a week ago.
 The university, with about 20,000 undergraduate students and 12,000 graduate students, canceled Tuesday classes.

-The nearby Chapel Hill-Carrboro City district also locked down its schools for several hours as a precaution.

 During the lockdown, a student told TV station WTVD that she had barricaded her dormitory door with her furniture.
 Another student, speaking softly, described hiding in fear with others in a dark bathroom.